setzler/academic-kickstart/content/advice/LettersOfRec/index.md

 Note: You should definitely complete all 5 steps when asking for a letter of recommendation; they are not optional.

-*Additional advice:*  Here are additional resources about asking for letters of recommendation:
+**Additional advice:***  Here are additional resources about asking for letters of recommendation (repeating many of the points above):

 - [Stanford University](https://advising.stanford.edu/current-students/advising-student-handbook/letters-recommendation)
 [University of South Carolina](https://sc.edu/about/offices_and_divisions/fellowships_and_scholar_programs/documents/letter_etiquette.pdf)
-Of course, they repeat many of the points I made above.